CompAndSave/hugo-decap-cas/content/posts/cheapest-canon-ink-cartridges-our-top-5-picks.md

 So, let's get started and explore the cost-saving opportunities of Canon ink!

 ## Making Informed Choices: Going Beyond the Basics

+When it comes to picking the right Canon printer ink that doesn't drain your wallet, there's more to consider than just the starting price.
+Before we discuss the top 5 cheapest Canon ink, check first the three factors that will help you choose the cheap ink cartridges suitable for your needs.

+### 1. Understanding Your Cheapest Canon Ink Cartridge Options

+When finding the cheapest Canon ink cartridges, understanding the various ink cartridge options available is crucial in making the best decision.
+The two main ink cartridges that Canon offers are standard and high-yield cartridges.

+* **Standard Ink Cartridges:**

+These ink cartridges tend to be the cheaper option upfront but may not be the best fit for heavy users.
+For example, a standard ink cartridge might be the ideal choice if your household has a printer primarily used to print out school assignments.

+* **High-Yield Ink Cartridges**

+Also known as XL or XXL cartridges, these higher-yield cartridges contain more ink and are specifically designed for frequent and high-volume printing.

+Despite a slightly higher initial cost, they offer a better cost-per-page ratio, making them cost-effective in the long run—especially valuable for businesses with regular printing needs.